segmind/cral-docs/install/docker.md

 sudo docker run --gpus all -it -v /home/ubuntu:/mnt/myspace -p 8888:8888 segmind/cral:tf2.2-jupyter
 ```

 **Notebook URL:** Once the docker starts, you will see the notebook URL along with the token on the terminal as shown below.
+Copy/paste the link in a browser to create and run notebooks on your machine.

 ```
 The Jupyter Notebook is running at: http://127.0.0.1:8888/?token=xxxxx
 ```
-Open the above link in a browser to create and run notebooks on your machine.

-> Note that the NVIDIA Driver and NVIDIA Container Toolkit are needed to add NVIDIA® GPU support to Docker.
-{.is-warning}

-### Manually start Jupyter
+#### Manually start Jupyter
-You can append `bash` to the above command to enter into bash mode.
-This will not start the Jupyter notebook.
+If you open the docker in bash mode (adding `bash` to the `docker run` will run a docker in bash mode), you'll need to manually start Jupyter.
 Once you are inside the Docker environment, run the following command to start a jupyter-notebook session.
 ```
 jupyter-notebook --port=8888 --ip=0.0.0.0 --allow-root
 ```

+> Note that the NVIDIA Driver and NVIDIA Container Toolkit are needed to add NVIDIA® GPU support to Docker.
+{.is-warning}